spatie/laravel-permission/README.md

 ## Documentation, Installation, and Usage Instructions

-See the [documentation site](https://docs.spatie.be/laravel-permission/v3/introduction/) for detailed installation and usage instructions.
+See the [DOCUMENTATION](https://docs.spatie.be/laravel-permission/v3/introduction/) for detailed installation and usage instructions.

 ### Testing